Return to Main

 Blood on the Clocktower

-Michael Eckard
+Michael Eckard & William Walker

 A social game played in person, seated in a circle, each player receives either a ‘good’ or ‘evil’ token with their unique character on it.
 Good players share information to solve the mystery whilst evil players lie about who they are and what they know.
 The good team wins if they can piece together their knowledge, trust each other, and execute the demon.
 The evil team wins if the demon can sow distrust, evade detection, and wipe out the village.
-Players should bring: Pen and paper for taking notes is allowed, but not required.

 24 players, age 14+, beginners welcome.
 Link: BoardGameGeek